borisyurkevich/borisy.net/_posts/2019-02-18-1Password-7-local-vault.md

 ### Be warned.

-Having lived for this setup for a while, I have to warn you, you have to perform this steps every time the app is updated.
-You also can't use it together with
+Having lived with this setup, I found out that I have to perform this steps every time the app is updated.
+I also have to disable Safari extension.
-Safari extension.

 ### 1Password 7 and local mode.

 Although I'm paying for 1Password Family Subscription, I was experimenting with ways to run it locally.
-It wasn't obvious but I got it into stand-alone mode  accidently after restoring from backup.
+It wasn't obvious but I got it into stand-alone mode  accidentally after restoring from backup.

 It's easy with 1Password 6.